cowboycb/headfirstdesignpatterns/README.md

 - More state classes is a price for flexibility.
 Otherwise very large, monolithic conditional statements in one class make code hard to maintain and understand.
 Also this violates Single Responsibility principle.

+#### 11- PROXY PATTERN

+**Definition**: The Proxy Pattern provides a surrogate or placeholder for another object to control access to it.
+Use the Proxy Pattern to create a representative object that controls access to another object, which may be remote, expensive to create or in need of securing.

+- A remote proxy provides a local representative for an object in a different address space.
+- A virtual proxy controls creating expensive objects on demand.
+- A protection proxy controls access to the original object.
+Protection proxies are useful when objects should have different access rights.
+- Many other variants of the Proxy Pattern exist including caching proxies, synchronization proxies, firewall proxies, and so-on.

+* Java lets us create a proxy class _on the fly_ (at runtime) that implements one or more interfaces and forwards method invocations to a class that you specify.
+This Java Technology is called **dynamic proxy**.

+- Proxy is structurally similar to Decorator, but the two differ in their purpose.
+- The Decorator Pattern adds behavior to an object, while a Proxy controls access.